Knowing how to reduce risks when investing in property is vital if you want to ensure you get the best possible returns on investment.

 To begin with, this may just mean different areas of a single city.
 However, longer term you should be looking to grow your portfolio over different areas of the country (and to go a step further, buying in different countries, too!).

-By doing this you spread your risk so that if one area experiences a downturn in property values, you still have properties in other areas to cushion the blow.
+By doing this you spread your risk so that if one area experiences a downturn in property values, you still have investments in other areas to cushion the blow.

 5) Buy Different Types Of Property